 Scope of an air quality impact assessment

-Any report should be detailed enough to enable the planning authority to determine, with a reasonable degree of certainty, the significance of any air quality impacts, and thereby the priority to be given to air quality concerns when deciding an application.
+Reports should be detailed enough for the planning authority to determine, with a reasonable degree of certainty, the significance of any air quality impacts and thereby the priority to be given to air quality concerns when deciding an application.
 The scope of an air quality assessment will depend on the nature of the proposed development and the likely impact.

 It is recommended that the scope and methodology of any assessment are agreed with the Air Quality team prior to completion.

 If a development is in close proximity to, or within an existing Air Quality Management Area, the report MUST show there is no adverse impact on Air Quality within the AQMA.
 If an adverse impact is predicted suitable mitigation should be suggested which is aimed at reducing this impact as far as is reasonably practicable.

 Modelling should be carried out using a recognised, local scale dispersion model to be agreed with the Local Authority before work commences.